yasirukularathne/Smart-parking-management-database-system/README.md

 🚗 Smart Parking Management Database System

 📌 Overview:
-As part of our 4th-semester database module, my team Chathura Dilshantha, Yasiru Kularathne, and I—collaboratively designed and implemented a relational database system for smart parking management.
+As part of our 4th-semester database module, my team Chathura Dilshantha, Dinuth Dilruksha, and I—collaboratively designed and implemented a relational database system for smart parking management.
 We followed a systematic approach, starting from requirement analysis to database tuning, delivering a robust and efficient solution.

 👥 Key Contributions:
  1. Requirement Analysis: